 I did it in my sneakers and was miserable for it – but I also didn’t know I wanted to do the ATM cave tour until I was halfway into my 4-month Central America backpacking trip, so I couldn’t pack appropriately.

 A few other things you’ll need: a pair of quick-drying socks, a bathing suit, and a change of clothes for afterwards.

 Your guide should have a dry bag for anything like cameras and phones in case you want to take photos during the 45-minute hike to and from the mouth of the cave, but don’t count on it.

 You won’t need sunscreen or bug spray since you’re not allowed to wear either in the cave to protect the fragile ecosystems and geology.

 Eat a big breakfast beforehand

-Don’t count it out if you’re not a good swimmer
+Don’t count it out if you’re not a strong swimmer

 There’s actually very little swimming involved on an ATM Cave tour and all of the swimming sections have a rope for you to hang onto.

-Many tour companies will also provide a life jacket for you to feel more comfortable as well.
+Many tour companies will also provide life jackets for you to feel more comfortable as well.